+Length/Credit: 1 semester - 0.5 credit

-Grade(s): 9, 10, 11, 12 Prerequisite: Entrepreneurship
+Grade(s): 9, 10, 11, 12

+Prerequisite: Entrepreneurship

+Course Number: 09010600

-The Advanced Entrepreneur class introduces students to the essential components of a practical business plan and challenges them to start an entrepreneur venture while still in high school.
-The creative and problem-solving skills taught in the Advanced Entrepreneurship course will enhance the knowledge gained in the other business courses.
-This course will serve to augment and support the LMSD Entrepreneurship Incubator by giving all students the knowledge and skills necessary to write and present a business plan.
-Students will have the opportunity to develop practical skill sets (i.e. marketing and advertising, communication, accounting, finance, and management) that will foster success in current and future ventures.
+The Advanced Entrepreneurship class provides students with the opportunity to implement a business plan and challenges them to start an entrepreneur venture while still in high school.
+The creative and problem-solving skills taught in the Advanced Entrepreneurship course enhances the knowledge gained in the other business courses.
+Students have the opportunity to develop practical skill sets (i.e. marketing and advertising, communication, accounting, finance, and management) that will foster success in current and future ventures.

-Sports and Entertainment Marketing
+Sport and Entertainment Marketing